-As of MySQL 5.5.2, the server uses these rules for binary logging:
+The MySQL server uses these rules for binary logging:

 If the initial statements in a transaction are nontransactional, they are written to the binary log immediately.
 The remaining statements in the transaction are cached and not written to the binary log until the transaction is committed.
 (If the transaction is rolled back, the cached statements are written to the binary log only if they make nontransactional changes that cannot be rolled back.
 Otherwise, they are discarded.)

 For statement-based logging, logging of nontransactional statements is affected by the

 OFF(the default), logging is as just described.
 When this variable is

 ON, logging occurs immediately for nontransactional statements occurring anywhere in the transaction (not just initial nontransactional statements).
 Other statements are kept in the transaction cache and logged when the transaction commits.

 binlog_direct_non_transactional_updateshas no effect for row-format or mixed-format binary logging.